ScaleSec/gcp_sa_lister/README.md

 ## Results

 The results will be in JSON format and include the service account email and project number.
+You need to have the Recommender service (API) enabled across your projects with insights pre-existing.